 comes into play when you finally decide to take over control of your life.
 Beating an addiction is hard.
 Chances are, you’ve tried to change addictive behaviors in the past without success.
 The urge to continue the abuse – even at the risk of your life – is simply too strong.
 This is where peer pressure turns from a negative to a positive factor in your life.

 Hang with substance abusers and chances are there’s no incentive to change your behavior – even though it’s ruining your life, destroying your family, and holding back career advancement.

 Conversely, hang out with addicts who are battling for their freedom from addiction, and you suddenly feel peer pressure to improve the quality of your life.
 Hey, if they can do it, you can, too.

-A residential recovery center surrounds you with substance-abusing peers, counsellors who’ve beaten their addictions, and professionals in changing behaviors through a broad spectrum of tradition and holistic therapies.
+A residential recovery center surrounds you with substance-abusing peers, counselors who’ve beaten their addictions, and professionals in changing behaviors through a broad spectrum of traditional and holistic therapies.

 Peer pressure is both positive and negative.

 If the group is pressuring you to do something dangerous or unhealthy – to do something that may change your entire life (and not for the better) – peer pressure is negative.

 If your peers are supporting your efforts to take back your life, these friends can prop you up when temptation confronts you.
 They can take steps to keep you moving toward sobriety.
 They form a support network on which you can rely to get you through the tough times of substance abuse recovery.

 Is it easy?
 Not always, but having peers around 24/7 is huge support when coping with an addiction.
 These friends have been there and done what you’re doing now – eliminating destructive behaviors.